 In addition, the monoclonal antibody can be modified.
-This is done to achieve targeted delivery of a payload be it a radioisotope, toxin or other active conjugate.
-Furthermore, so called, bi-specific monoclonal antibody drugs bind to both an antigen and an effector cell.
+This is done to achieve targeted delivery of a payload be it a radioisotope, toxin, or another active conjugate.
+Furthermore, so-called, bi-specific monoclonal antibody drugs bind to both an antigen and an effector cell.
 Thus enhancing the attraction of the elimination function of the immune system.

 One last area, with regard to monoclonal antibody drugs, that is of increasing interest is the fact that many of the original monoclonal antibody drugs are reaching the end of their patent.
 As such, it is hoped that similar treatments will soon be available.
-This has led to the increased production of biosimilars that hope to find room along side the original monoclonal antibody drugs.
-In order for these replacement therapeutics to receive approval the must go through a rigorous screening to show at least equal efficacy and safety as the original.
+This has led to the increased production of biosimilars that hope to find room alongside the original monoclonal antibody drugs.
+In order for these replacement therapeutics to receive approval, they must go through a rigorous screening to show at least equal efficacy and safety as the original.
 Needless to say, this can be an expensive proposition so characterization prior to putting forth a candidate will be an important field going forward.

 Characterizing monoclonal antibodies

 It is in this arena of characterization that BMG provides many useful tools.
-Whether you are simply quantifying antibody production or looking at the monoclonal antibody drug antigen interaction, monitoring ligand receptor interaction, or watching the effect of treatments on cell health outcomes.
-We have the sensitivity needed for detection of these important test in a variety of different applications.
-Be it fluorescence, luminescence, FRET, BRET, TR-FRET or fluorescence polarization we can equip you with the ability detect important outcomes, even in cell-based assays.
+Whether you are simply quantifying antibody production or looking at the monoclonal antibody drug antigen interaction, monitoring ligand-receptor interaction, or watching the effect of treatments on cell health outcomes.
+We have the sensitivity needed for the detection of these important tests in a variety of different applications.
+Be it fluorescence, luminescence, FRET, BRET, TR-FRET, or fluorescence polarization we can equip you with the ability to detect important outcomes, even in cell-based assays.

-Any of BMG’s readers which are capable of detecting fluorescence can be used with plates from PAIA Biotech.
+Any of BMG’s plate readers which are capable of detecting fluorescence can be used with plates from PAIA Biotech.
 We have shown that these plates are useful in quantifying monoclonal antibody production in a relatively high throughput fashion.
-This makes it possible to use this assay platform to screen for best producing clones.
+This makes it possible to use this assay platform to screen for best-producing clones.